Riley Sixth Form Centre, Bolton School

-- Type: New Build
+- Type: New Build | Grade II listed environment

-- Value: Confidential
+- Value: £7 Million

 - Status: Completed

-Pupils at Bolton School have returned to a stunning new sixth form centre this month, with work on the £7m building completed during the summer of 2013.
-The impressive Riley Sixth Form Centre features a new common room, IT suite, café, multi-use study spaces and outdoor areas.
+Pupils at Bolton School have a stunning new sixth form centre.
+The impressive £7m modern building features a new common room, IT suite, student café, multi-use study spaces and outdoor recreational areas.

 The central quadrangle, now pedestrianised and completely car-free, completes Lord Leverhulme’s original vision for the school based on the famous colleges of Oxford and Cambridge.
 Two-tiered glazed walkways link the sixth form centre to the Senior Girls’ Schools and Senior Boys’ Schools respectively.

-Large windows within the building have created light and airy spaces inside with a view across landscaped outdoor areas, establishing a permanent link between the old and the new.
+As part of our design for the sixth form centre, large windows within the building have created light and airy spaces inside with a view across landscaped outdoor areas, establishing a permanent link between the old and the new.

-“The opportunity to introduce a new building within the main quadrangle, adding and complementing the setting of the listed buildings, has been a challenge but one that we think has created a unique and dramatic centrepiece for the school that will also form a lasting legacy.”
+The opportunity to introduce a new building within the main quadrangle, adding and complementing the setting of the listed buildings, was challenging, but it has created a unique and dramatic centrepiece for the school that will also form a lasting legacy.

-The centre’s completion marked the fourth stage in a building programme that has seen the construction of a new Infant School, a new Junior Girls’ School and the refurbishment and extension of the Junior Boys’ School.
+The centre’s completion marked the fourth stage in a building programme at Bolton School that has seen the construction of a new Infant School, a new Junior Girls’ School and the refurbishment and extension of the Junior Boys’ School.